SEND Information Report 2018 -19

 provision in school?

-In the unlikely event that a concern is not resolved, then the Chair of
+In the unlikely event that a concern is not resolved in school, then the Chair of

 Governors should be contacted, as per the Complaints Policy.